networknt/light-doc/content/en/tutorial/rest/openapi/database/connection-pool.md

 ```

-If you can build, start and access the server with curl, that means the database connection is created although we are not using it in our code yet.
+If you can build, start, and access the server with curl, that means the database connection is created although we are not using it in our code yet.
 The next step we will try to [query database][].

-[query database]: /tutorial/rest/swagger/database/single-query/
+[query database]: /tutorial/rest/openapi/database/single-query/